 In other words, it’s a give and take.

 The study did find evidence that when political discord is at its highest, charitable giving is at its lowest.
 “Political competition decreases giving,” according to the report summary in Nonprofit Quarterly.
-The full summary of the research from the New York Times is available here.

 Yet, off-year elections aren’t necessarily tied to federal legislation.
 “Congress responds to elections but those responses are not immediate,” according to analysis by the Government Affairs Institute at Georgetown University.